University of Toccoa Falls: History

-The current president, Robert Myers, became the seventh president of the college in 2012.

 On January 12, 2009, Gate Cottage, one of the most historic buildings on campus, was destroyed by fire.
 The cottage had been built in 1939 and was the fourth oldest building on campus.
 No one was in the building at the time of the fire.
 Gate Cottage has been rebuilt with a bigger gift shop and dining area for various occasions, but without the School of Counseling, which was relocated to a new location between the Mission Building and Bandy Hall.

+On July 1, 2026, the institution was renamed University of Toccoa Falls, reflecting its range of academic programs and its graduate school.

 Toccoa Falls

 With a vertical drop of 186 ft, Toccoa Falls, located on the college campus, stands as one of the tallest free-falling waterfalls in the eastern United States.
 The waterfall was purchased in 1907 as part of the campus of Toccoa Falls College and stands today as the distinguishing landmark of the college.
 Locals commonly refer to it as "The Falls."